centria/basic-coding/docs/part3/part3-1.md

 }
 ```

-Had the program container an error, print debugging could have been used to unravel its functionality by adding print statements in the appropriate places.
+Had the program contained an error, print debugging could have been used to unravel its functionality by adding print statements in the appropriate places.
 The example below contains one possible example of a program containing print-debug statements.

 ```cs